 \section{Introduction}

-This paper describes an approach to visual question answering based on a new model architecture that we call a \emph{neural module network} (NMN).
-This architecture makes it possible to answer natural language questions about images using collections of jointly-trained neural ``modules'', dynamically composed into deep networks based on linguistic structure.
+This paper describes an approach to visual question answering based on \emph{neural module networks} (NMNs).
+We answer natural language questions about images using collections of jointly-trained neural ``modules'', dynamically composed into deep networks based on linguistic structure.

 Concretely, given an image and an associated question (e.g.\ \emph{where is the dog?}), we wish to predict a corresponding answer (e.g.\ \emph{on the couch}, or perhaps just \emph{couch}) (\autoref{fig:teaser}).
-The visual question answering task has significant significant applications to human-robot interaction, search, and accessibility, and has been the subject of a great deal of recent research attention \cite{antol15iccv,gao2015you,ma15arxiv,malinowski15iccv,ren15nips,yu15iccv}.
+The visual QA task has significant significant applications to human-robot interaction, search, and accessibility, and has been the subject of a great deal of recent research attention \cite{antol15iccv,gao2015you,ma15arxiv,malinowski15iccv,ren2015image,yu15arxiv}.
 The task requires sophisticated understanding of both visual scenes and natural language.
 Recent successful approaches represent questions as bags of words, or encode the question using a recurrent neural network \cite{malinowski15iccv} and train a simple classifier on the encoded question and image.
 In contrast to these monolithic approaches, another line of work for textual QA \cite{Liang13DCS} and image QA \cite{malinowski14nips} uses semantic parsers to decompose questions into logical expressions.
 These logical expressions are evaluated against a purely logical representation of the world, which may be provided directly or extracted from an image \cite{Krish2013Grounded}.

 In this paper we draw from both lines of research, presenting a technique for integrating the representational power of neural networks with the flexible compositional structure afforded by symbolic approaches to semantics.
 Rather than relying on a monolithic network structure to answer all questions, our approach assembles a network on the fly from a collection of specialized, jointly-learned modules (\autoref{fig:teaser}).
-Rather than using logic to reason over truth values, the representations computed by our model remain entirely in the domain of visual features and attentions.
+Rather than using logic to reason over truth values, we remain entirely in the domain of visual features and attentions.